Single-payer health care: What is it?

 A slight majority of Americans currently support a single-payer system, according to a June poll from the Kaiser Family Foundation.
 The 53 percent in support of single-payer is slightly higher than in previous years, the non-profit found.

-“There’s a rise in energy and passion around this,” Gaffney said, attributing the increased support - in part - to the 2016 presidential campaign of Sen. Bernie Sanders, I-Vt., who was widely popular among younger voters.
+“There’s a rise in energy and passion around this,” Gaffney said, attributing the increased support - in part - to the 2016 presidential campaign Sanders, who was widely popular among younger voters.
 Sanders heavily campaigned on a Medicare for All platform.

 However, Michael Tanner, a senior fellow at the libertarian Cato Institute, attributed the increase in support to the Affordable Care Act “not working out quite the way” voters had hoped.